Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Introduction: Mediation analysis for semicompeting risks

-Causal mediation analysis has been extensively studied for fixed-time measurements, with only one mediator and one outcome.
-The most typical approach to mediation analysis is the framework of natural effects.
+Causal mediation analysis has been extensively studied for fixed-time measurements with a single mediator and a single outcome.
+The most typical approach to mediation analysis is the natural effects framework.
 The total effect is decomposed into a natural direct effect and a natural indirect effect.
-Identifying natural effects requires sequential ignorability, meaning there should be no post-treatment confounding between mediator and outcome \citep{imai2010identification}.
-Dealing with time-varying confounders poses challenges in conceptualization for longitudinal studies.
-Natural effects can be interpreted as path-specific effects in the presence of time-varying confounders \citep{mittinty2020longitudinal, miles2020semiparametric}.
-The natural effects framework has been extended to time-to-event data, where potential outcomes are defined on the counting processes of events.
-Still, the sequential ignorability assumption is hard to explain \citep{vanderweele2011causal, huang2021causal, deng2024direct}.
+Identifying natural effects requires sequential ignorability, i.e., no post-treatment confounding between the mediator and the outcome \cite{imai2010identification}.
+Dealing with time-varying confounders poses conceptual challenges in longitudinal studies.
+Natural effects can sometimes be interpreted as path-specific effects under some modified sequential ignorability assumptions in the presence of time-varying confounders \cite{mittinty2020longitudinal, miles2020semiparametric, tanner2022Methods, Kormaksson2024Dynamic}.
+The natural effects framework has been extended to time-to-event data, where potential outcomes are defined on the counting processes of events \cite{huang2021causal, vanderweele2011causal, deng2024direct}.
+Identification of natural effects for time-to-event endpoints requires sequential ignorability in a continuous-time manner, which excludes baseline frailty and post-treatment time-varying confounders that influence the hazards of intermediate and terminal events.
+Within the semicompeting risks framework, an alternative approach to studying treatment effects is via principal stratification, which either relies on strong cross-world assumptions, such as principal ignorability, or imposes model restrictions \cite{xu2022bayesian, nevo2022causal, gao2023defining, yu2025exploring}.